polistat/content-2022/races/senate/IA.md

   </Box>
   <Box>
      The Democratic candidate, Michael Franken, is a retired US Navy Vice Admiral who graduated from academic institutions such as the Naval Postgraduate School’s College of Physics and the University of Virginia School of Executive Education.
-He was married in 1989 and now has two children with his wife.
   </Box>

   <Header>